 If our enterprise risk management framework is not effective at mitigating risk and loss to us, we could suffer unexpected losses and our results of operations could be materially adversely affected.

 Our enterprise risk management framework seeks to achieve an appropriate balance between risk and return, which is critical to optimizing shareholder value.
-We have established processes and procedures intended to identify, measure, monitor, report, analyze and control the types of risk to which we are subject.
-These risks include liquidity risk, credit risk, market risk, interest rate risk, operational risk, legal and compliance risk, and reputational risk, among others.
-We also maintain a compliance program designed to identify, measure, assess, and report on our adherence to applicable laws, regulations, policies and procedures.
-While we assess and improve these programs on an ongoing basis, there can be no assurance that our risk management or compliance programs, along with other related controls, will effectively mitigate all risk and limit losses in our business.
+We have established processes and procedures intended to identify, measure, monitor, report, analyze and control the types of risks we face.
+These risks include liquidity, credit, market, interest rate, operational, legal and compliance, and reputational risks, among others.
+We also maintain a compliance program designed to identify, measure and report on our adherence to applicable laws, regulations, policies and procedures.
+Although we continuously assess and improve these programs, there can be no assurance that our risk management or compliance programs, along with other related controls, will effectively mitigate all risk and limit losses in our business.
 However, as with any risk management framework, there are inherent limitations to our risk management strategies as there may exist, or develop in the future, risks that we have not appropriately anticipated or identified.
 If our risk management framework proves ineffective, we could suffer unexpected losses and our business financial condition and results of operations could be materially adversely affected.

 Legal & Regulatory